a13ssandr0/autodisk/README.md

 # feel free to use base8 or base10 numbers, just remember octals start with a 0, eg. 0755
 mount_path_root: /share/external
 # the main folder that will contain the mountpoints
+kill:
+- smbd
+# list of processes to kill before unmounting
 ```

 ### Adding ports